 Independence Seaport Museum from 6:30 to 9:30 p.m.
 TICKET REQUIRED

 Have a barrel of fun in this interactive program getting to the heart of every pirate’s favorite beverage: rum!
 Tickle your taste buds with tinctures and savor the science of spices as you learn the do’s and don’ts of distilling rum from head to tail.
 The proof is in the pour: this program will make you an expert on anything rum with faulty from the Chemistry Department.

 Kingsessing Library from 3:30 to 5:30 p.m.
 FREE

 The Philadelphia Science Festival invades your neighborhood library for a celebration of science fun!
 Scientists, engineers, and other experts will share their knowledge at these FREE after-school programs filled with exciting activities, animal encounters and hands-on, kid-approved experiments and demonstrations.
 Faculty from the Chemistry & Biochemistry Department will take part.
 At the USciences table attendees will be able to sharpen their scientific skills by thinking about what will happen is a variety of chemical reactions.

 Great Plaza at Penn's Landing from 10 a.m. to 4 p.m.
 FREE

 You've never experienced an outdoor carnival like this one!
 The Carnival at the Great Plaza at Penn's Landing features more than 175 exhibitors offering non-stop, family-friendly experiments, interactive activities, games, and a packed line-up of live entertainment.
 Enjoy making slime, meeting live zoo animals, checking out the inner-workings of robots, taking a tour of a helicopter, extracting DNA from a strawberry, testing a “crime scene” for forensic evidence, and so much more!
-USciences will have booths with faculty and students from physics and the Heart to Soul in Actionstudent organization taking part.
+USciences will have booths with faculty and students from physics.